LEGION

 # Then, in any project directory:

 Not generic role labels.
-Each is an 85–348 line character sheet with deep expertise, communication style, hard rules, and personality quirks.
+Each is a 155–677 line character sheet with deep expertise, communication style, hard rules, and personality quirks.
 When summoned, each receives its complete personality as instructions.
+Every agent includes structured metadata — languages, frameworks, artifact_types, review_strengths — for intelligent recommendation scoring.

 Engineering

-Full-stack, backend, frontend, AI, DevOps, mobile, prototyping, Laravel
+Full-stack, backend, frontend, AI, infrastructure/DevOps, mobile, prototyping, Laravel, security

 6